linaro-marketing/jumbo-jekyll-theme/_pages/flow.md

                   style: btn-primary
         - format: feature_block
         #   style: text-center text-white
-          content:
           side_content:
               position: right
               type: image
               # type: video
               # type: slider
               content:
                   image: /assets/images/content/background-image1.jpg
           title: Featured Block
           text: >
             The standard chunk of Lorem Ipsum used since the 1500s is reproduced below for those interested.
 Sections 1.10.32 and 1.10.33 from "de Finibus Bonorum et Malorum" by Cicero are also reproduced in their exact original form, accompanied by English versions from the 1914 translation by H. Rackham.
           buttons:
             - title: Button 1
               url: /about/
               style: btn-primary
             - title: Button 2
               url: /about/
               style: btn-primary
     - row: container_row
       #style: new
       sections: